Things to consider

 Where to go trekking in Patagonia

-El Chalten & Fitz Roy - From the small town of El Chalten, you can walk straight out onto trails to beautiful lakes and glaciers and the best viewpoints of Mt Fitz Roy, returning to your hotel each night.
+El Chalten & Fitz Roy - Walk straight out of your hotel onto trails to beautiful lakes, glaciers and viewpoints of Mt Fitz Roy.
 You can also choose longer more challenging treks or even an expedition onto the South Patagonian Ice Cap.
-See more details on trekking Fitz Roy

-Tierra del Fuego - This southernmost region of Patagonia is home to wild landscapes and dominating mountain ranges, including the Dientes de Navarino and the Cordillera Darwin, which make for interesting and challenging treks.
-It's also possible to go on day hikes starting from the outskirts of the city Ushuaia.
-Read more about trekking in Tierra del Fuego
+Tierra del Fuego - This southernmost region of Patagonia is home to wild landscapes and dominating mountain ranges, including the Dientes de Navarino and the Cordillera Darwin.

 A great way to experience the highlights of Patagonia's iconic hiking trails with the support and camaraderie of a group and guide, and the flexibility to add in extra hikes and excursions if you want to cram in as much as possible!

 Patagonia is a hiker's paradise.
 Whether you're looking to see the highlights on the famous W Trek or go off the beaten track somewhere more remote, there are group trekking trips in every region of Patagonia.

 Most group trekking tours come packaged with fixed itineraries, dates and prices, making them easy to plan around.
 Group sizes tend to be around 15 travellers at most, and you'll really get to know each other as you discover Patagonia's scenery together.